gitlabhq/omnibus-gitlab/doc/development/pipelines.md

 This job triggers a pipeline in the [GitLab Provisioner](https://gitlab.com/gitlab-org/distribution/gitlab-provisioner) project passing the URL to the Ubuntu 16.04 package built in this pipeline, which will spin up an HA instance in Terraform using that package and run QA against it.

 This job is run only on [Release mirror](https://dev.gitlab.org/gitlab/omnibus-gitlab) on tag pipelines.

-### `Docker-measure-memory`

-This job spins up a Docker container using the GitLab Docker image and measures memory usage inside it and stores the details as an artifact.

-This job is run only on [Release mirror](https://dev.gitlab.org/gitlab/omnibus-gitlab) on tag pipelines.